benshimonz/V1/README.md

 (counting the number of cocrete relationships directly right of the quantifier)

-## Prefix Min/Max Aggregations #2 (PRM2)
+## Prefix Min/Max Filter #2 (PRM2)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM2.png)

-- Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
+- Directly right of the filter: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)

 _**Q171:** The 2 dragons that were frozen the largest number of times_